 FLATBED PRESSURE FILTRATION SYSTEM

 The contaminated coolant from a group of machines is typically collected from each machine in underground coolant trenches, and flows by gravity to the flatbed pressure centralized filtration system.
-The contaminated coolant is fed through a filter medium under positive pressure.
-This is achieved by a transfer pump through the top shell of the system and this flow is controlled by an actuated valve.
+The contaminated coolant is fed through a filter medium under positive pressure provided by a transfer pump through the top shell by opening the actuated valve.
 The contaminated coolant is discharged onto a diffuser, to endure its flow onto the filter medium.
 The contaminants in the coolant are blocked by the filter medium to form a contaminant cake.
-The clean coolant flows past the medium into the clean coolant chamber present below the filtration medium.
+The clean coolant flows past the medium into the clean coolant chamber located below the filter medium.

 - Steel grinding